 - El Goonish Shive has this.
-"So wait, officially, does hair spontaneously change color?"
-It's a side effect of other magic, though.
+"So wait.
+Officially, hair does spontaneously change color?"
+It's a possible side effect of magical burnout.

 - In the Animated Adaptation of I Dream of Jeannie, Jeannie used her ponytail as a Magic Wand, pointing it towards what she wanted to magic.

 - My Little Pony: The mane and tail hair of all the Little Ponies, due to the inherently magical nature of the ponies themselves.
 This is a plot point in the serial "The Glass Princess", in which Vain Sorceress Porcina has some of the ponies captured so that she can use their hair to mend her magic cloak.